hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

         the requested attribute value is 'a.b.c, x.y.z', it is valid because 'a.b.c' matches 'a.b.*' and 'x.y.z' matches the registrar's 'x.y.z' value.

+        4. If the Registrar has the attribute 'hf.Registrar.Roles = peer,client' and
+        the requested attribute value is 'peer' or 'peer,client', it is valid because requested value is equal to or a subset of the registrar's value.

       Invalid Scenarios:
         1. If the Registrar has the attribute 'hf.Registrar.Attributes = a.b.*, x.y.z' and
         is registering attribute 'hf.Registar.Attributes = a.b.c, x.y.*', it is invalid